cristianglezm/EvoGarden/README.md

 -   **Insect Booms**: If the insect population grows too rapidly, the manager will dynamically spawn a new **bird**.
 -   **Insect Crashes & Apex Predators**: If the insect population begins to crash, the manager intervenes by spawning an **eagle** to hunt a single bird.

+### User Intervention Tools
+The simulation is not just a passive experience.
+The **Intervention Tools** panel gives you direct control over the environment:
+-   **Weather Control**: Instantly trigger any of the four major weather events (Heatwave, Coldsnap, Heavy Rain, Drought) to test the resilience of your ecosystem.
+A cooldown prevents overuse.
+-   **Introduce Species**: Inject a specific number of any permitted actor—from snails to birds to entire ant colonies—into the garden at random locations.
+-   **Plant a Champion**: Select a prized flower from your Seed Bank and enter "Planting Mode."
+Click any empty cell on the grid to plant your champion's seed, giving its superior genetics a fresh start.

 ## 🧬 The Genetics Engine: `@cristianglezm/flower-evolver-wasm`

 The visual variety and evolutionary mechanics are powered by a custom WebAssembly module.
 This service is responsible for creating and manipulating the genetic code of the flowers and rendering them as SVGs or 3D models.